auerlab/fasda/README.md

 From our preliminary experiments, we have found that P-values between 0.05 and 0.20 are often questionable and may warrant a closer look at the raw data.
-A quick look at the individual read counts for each replicate in these cases can be enlightening.
+A quick look at the individual read counts and variance for each replicate in these cases can be enlightening.
 You will usually see a high variance in counts across individuals, sometimes with up-regulation in some individuals and down-regulation in others.